greentheorystudio/Symbiota/config/solr/8.x/readme.txt

 The following is a walk-through in configuring Apache SOLR to work with your Symbiota installation.
-SOLR support in Symbiota was developed using Apache SOLR 6.2.1.
-Additional configurations may be required if you are using an older version of SOLR.
+SOLR support in Symbiota was developed using Apache SOLR 8.3.

-***NOTICE: THE FOLLOWING INSTRUCTIONS SHOULD BE USED WITH SOLR 6.2.
-SOLR HAS BEEN PROGRESSIVELY REDUCING SUPPORT WITH MYSQL IN NEWER VERSIONS AND IN DOING SO HAS ALSO REDUCED SYMBIOTA SUPPORT.
-NEWER VERSIONS OF SOLR WILL NOT BE COMPATIBLE WITH SYMBIOTA.
-THE NEXT VERSION OF SYMBIOTA, SYMBIOTA2 (STILL IN DEVELOPMENT) WILL OFFER SUPPORT FOR ELASTICSEARCH IN PLACE OF SOLR.*****

 Steps for installing and configuring Apache SOLR: